NixOS/rfcs/rfcs/0060-content-addressed-paths.md

 same.
 We try to rebuild the new `transitivelyDependent`.
 What happens is the
 following:

-- We instantiate the nix code, this gives us three new drv files:
+- We instantiate the Nix expression, this gives us three new drv files:
   `contentAdressed.drv`, `dependent.drv` and `transitivelyDependent.drv`
 - We build `contentAdressed.drv`.
   - We first compute `dynamic(contentAdressed.drv)` to replace its